Healthy Homes Assessment Titahi Bay

 • Does the house has enough ventilation, including extractor fans?

-The consequences of not having a Healthy Home with regard to regulations under the Residential Tenancies Act and consequently being in the wrong of the ruling on tenancy solutions ruling could be significant for property managers and landlords.
-For specialist advice get in touch today to schedule your rental property home evaluation.
+The repercussions of not having the Healthy home in relation to the Residential Tenancies Act and consequently falling on the wrong side of an ruling on tenancy services ruling can have a significant impact for landlords and property managers.
+For professional advice get in touch today and book your rental property house evaluation.

 home assessments for rental properties